qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 ===============

-Figure_composer_complete_ shows the print composer with an example print layout including each type of map element described in the sections above.
+Figure_composer_11_ shows the print composer with an example print layout including each type of map element described in the sections above.

-.. figure_composer_complete:
+.. figure_composer_11:

 .. figure:: img/en/print_composer_complete.png
    :align: center
    :width: 40 em

-   Print Composer with map view, legend, scalebar, coordinates and text added |nix|
+   Figure Composer 11: Print Composer with map view, legend, scalebar, coordinates and text added |nix|

 The print composer allows you to create several output formats and it is possible to define the resolution (print quality) and paper size: